nbogojevic/piHomeEasy/README.md

 ### Software

-- wiringPi library is necessery for running the tool.
+The [wiringPi](https://projects.drogon.net/raspberry-pi/wiringpi/) library is necessery for building and running the tool.
 You can install it using:

 ```bash
 cd ~